Warning Signs of an Abusive Husband

 These behaviors are often masked and described as love, concern, or “for your own good.”

-Abuse can never be justified.
+Abuse should never be justified.
 While we all can make mistakes and disappoint each other, being verbally or emotionally abusive is never an acceptable response.

 What Happens If You Ignore The Signs Of Abuse

-Below is additional information from Dr. Phil’s article regarding the results of being in an abusive relationship.
-These are changes that can take place in the victim of abuse, so the term “her” is referring to the victim.
+Below is additional information from Dr. Phil’s article regarding the repercussions of being in an abusive relationship.
+These are changes that can take place in the wife of an abusive husband.

 Results of Verbal and Emotional Abuse, from the Center for Relationship Abuse Awareness: